Wood Decking Materials and Building Supplies

 While we carry a wide variety of of composite decking lines, not all of them may suit your decking needs.
 It’s best to talk to a decking expert and learn which one is right for your specific needs.
 Some items to consider are your budget, exposure to sunlight, moisture, appearance, building codes and any extras.
-Don’t get too caught up in a desired color preference that you choose a product that will not best fit your needs.
+Don’t get too caught up in a desired color preference, choose a product that best fits your needs!

 There are two common types of composite decking- capped and uncapped.
 Although uncapped composite decking works in many cases due to its ability to resist mold, decay and stains, a capped composite board adds an extra layer of compressed materials that will plug off areas on the boards to help keep moisture and dirt out.
 For this reason, capped composite decking is typically a superior product.
 To find out more about which composite decking is best for you- give us a call!